reddr/LibScout/README.md

 # LibScout

-LibScout is a light-weight and effective static analysis tool to detect third-party libraries in Android apps.
-The detection is resilient against common bytecode obfuscation techniques such as identifier renaming or code-based obfuscations such as reflection-based API hiding or control-flow randomization.<br>
+LibScout is a light-weight and effective static analysis tool to detect third-party libraries in Android/Java apps.
+The detection is resilient against common bytecode obfuscation techniques such as identifier renaming or code-based obfuscations such as reflection-based API hiding or control-flow randomization.
+Further LibScout is capable of pinpointing exact library versions.<br>
 LibScout requires the original library SDKs (compiled .jar/.aar files) to extract library profiles that can be used for detection on Android apps.
+Pre-generated library profiles are hosted at the repository [LibScout-Profiles](https://github.com/reddr/LibScout-Profiles).

 Unique features:
  * Library detection resilient against many kinds of bytecode obfuscation